treweathers/Java_Developer/Course_1.2.md

 `HashSet` excels over arrays or `ArrayLists` when working with unique elements — because of its ability to ward off duplicates.
 However, it's unsuitable for situations that require index-based access. `HashSet` only holds non-primitive types, unlike arrays, which support both.
 Deciding when to use `HashSet`, `ArrayList`, or arrays is based on your specific requirements.

 #### Practice #1
+Run the code.

+    import java.util.HashSet;

+    class Solution {
+        public static void main(String[] args) {
+            HashSet<String> planets = new HashSet<>();
+            planets.add("Earth");
+            planets.add("Mars");
+            planets.add("Venus");
+            planets.add("Venus");
+            System.out.println("Number of unique planets: " + planets.size());
+            System.out.println("Unique planets: " + planets);
+            System.out.println(planets.contains("Earth"));
+        }
+    }

 #### Practice #2
+Remove an element from a collection.
+Specifically, we have a set of celestial bodies, and we realize we don't need the "Asteroid Belt" in our collection.
+Your job is to modify the starter code to remove the "Asteroid Belt" before we print out the celestial bodies.

+    import java.util.HashSet;

+    class Solution {
+        public static void main(String[] args) {
+            HashSet<String> celestialBodies = new HashSet<>();
+            celestialBodies.add("Planet");
+            celestialBodies.add("Dwarf Planet");
+            celestialBodies.add("Moon");
+            celestialBodies.add("Asteroid Belt");

+            // TODO: Remove the "Asteroid Belt" from the HashSet celestialBodies.remove("Asteroid Belt");
+            System.out.println(celestialBodies);
+        }
+    }

 #### Practice #3
+Can you figure out how to check for the presence of "Mars" in our planetary exploration set?
+Remember the offerings of HashSet and fill in the blank.

+    class Solution {
+        public static void main(String[] args) {
+            java.util.HashSet<String> planets = new java.util.HashSet<>();
+            planets.add("Earth");
+            planets.add("Mars");
+            planets.add("Venus");

+            // TODO: Check if "Mars" is part of the HashSet and, if so,
+            // then print out a message about it to the console System.out.println("Is Mars present in the set? " + planets.contains("Mars"));
+        }
+    }
+###### feedback: to be clear, this message would print even if not present, so the instructions were stated incorrectly mauybe say "print out a message about if "Mars" is part of the hashet" not "if so" prior implying only printing if it is present.‼️

 #### Practice #4
+Your task is to track the celestial objects we've observed.
+Are you ready to update our log?
+I've started the log for you, but you'll need to add a unique space object to our HashSet.

+    import java.util.HashSet;

+    class Solution {
+        public static void main(String[] args) {
+            HashSet<String> spaceObservations = new HashSet<>();
+            spaceObservations.add("Planet");
+            spaceObservations.add("Black Hole");
+            spaceObservations.add("Galaxy");
+            // TODO: Add another unique space object to our HashSet that is not already present spaceObservations.add("Asteroid");
+            // TODO: Print whether our HashSet contains the `"Galaxy"` element, using built-in operations System.out.println(spaceObservations.contains("Galaxy"));
+            // TODO: Print the size of our HashSet System.out.println(spaceObservations.size());
+        }
+    }

 #### Practice #5
+Create a catalog of unique space objects — but be careful.
+Space does not appreciate repetitions.
+Write the code to manage your set of celestial discoveries.

+    import java.util.HashSet;

+    class Solution {
+        public static void main(String[] args) {
+            // TODO: Create a HashSet to store unique space objects - Black Hole, Nebula, and Quasar HashSet<String> spaceObjects = new HashSet<>();
+            spaceObjects.add("Black Hole");
+            spaceObjects.add("Nebula");
+            spaceObjects.add("Quasar");
+            // TODO: There's been a mistake!
+Remove an incorrectly added Nebula space object from the set. spaceObjects.remove("Nebula");
+            // TODO: Display whether the removed object is still in the set (it should not be) System.out.println("Is Nebula still present in the set? " + spaceObjects.contains("Nebula"));
+            // TODO: Print out the total count of unique space objects in your catalog System.out.println(spaceObjects.size());
+        }
+    }

+###### feedback: instructions suggested there would be some sort of duplication in the exercise.
+This was just adding and removing an element - one that was not duplicated.‼️